thycotic/alm-docs/index.md

 [Tools](ref-items/) provides a guide to the free [Service Account Discovery Tool](ref-items/discovery-tool/).

+The [Release Notes](release-notes.md) alerts you to any changes or other considerations related to service updates (releases).

-[Support](support/) connects you with our support staff.
-[Release Notes](support/release-notes.md) post here, along with information pertinent to performance, regulatory, and compliance considerations (SLAs, SOC II, GDPR, and similar).
+[Support Resources](./support/index.md) connects you to available product support, and includes articles on performance, regulatory, and compliance considerations (SLAs, SOC II, GDPR, and similar).

 Alongside this collection, Thycotic maintains an [Account Lifecycle Manager API Reference](https://thycotic.accountlifecyclecloud.com/docs/api-reference).